Spring/Autumn gear list for Camino

 You will not want a sleeping bag that will weigh more than 1 kilogram (35 ounces).
 Even though the nights will be cold in Spring and Autumn, then you are still sleeping indoors.
 Pretty much every albergue will have extra wool blankets that you can add for warmth if needed.
 The Via de la Plata has pretty much just municipal albergues only and all of them I visited had bonus blankets available.

-If you are worried about being chilly in the evenings then rather than carrying a heavy sleeping bag, take an extra layer of clothes.
+If you are worried about being chilly in the evenings, then rather than carrying a heavy sleeping bag, take an extra layer of warm clean clothes that you also wear in the evenings after hiking.
 Clothes have more uses than a sleeping bag and therefore deliver more value for weight.

 Hiking poles